xaizek/uncov/README.md

 **uncov**, _v0.1_, _2016 – 2017_

-_This file last updated on 09 January, 2017_
+_This file last updated on 10 February, 2017_

 ### Brief Description ###